-The New York Times provides an array of resources on cyberbullying (as well as bullying), including case studies and lesson plans. learning.blogs.nytimes.com/2010/06/28/ resources-on-bullying-and-cyberbullying music" at another.
-Or it might be Photoshopped pictures of a targeted student at one school, posted on a "burn page," and it might be a texting campaign targeting a lesbian, gay, bisexual, or transgender (LGBT) or LGBT-perceived student at another school.
+The New York Times provides an array of resources on cyberbullying (as well as bullying), including case studies and lesson plans. learning.blogs.nytimes.com/2010/06/28/ resources-on-bullying-and-cyberbullying

 MTV's "A Thin Line" is a youth-directed campaign to raise awareness about how what seems like a harmless joke can end up having serious repercussions. athinline.com